vl4ds/Documentation/introduction/smartthings-architecture.rst

 Devices are the building blocks of the SmartThings infrastructure.
 They are the connection between the SmartThings system and the physical world.
-There's a huge variety in the devices you can use, some created by SmartThings but most not.
+There's a huge variety in the devices you can use, some created by SmartThings but most are not.

-| **SmartThings Devices**
+**SmartThings Devices**
-| SmartThings manufactures a variety of devices for you to use with your
+SmartThings manufactures a variety of devices for you to use with your SmartThings hub.
-SmartThings hub.
 Your initial kit comes with a few devices such as the `SmartSense
 Multi <https://shop.smartthings.com/#/products/smartsense-multi>`__